mxdgroup/sydneychiropractorcbd.com.au/astro/src/content/blog/chiropractic-spinal-decompression-therapy.md

 thumbnail: "chiropractic-spinal-decompression-therapy.jpeg"
 ---

-## What is Chiropractic Spinal Decompression Therapy?Chiropractic spinal decompression therapy, a groundbreaking treatment that involves the meticulous mechanical stretching of your spine, is a gentle, non-surgical way to instantly relieve disc-related pressure, stimulate the flow of blood and nutrients through your spine, thereby promoting natural, long-term healing.
+## What is Chiropractic Spinal Decompression Therapy?

+Chiropractic spinal decompression therapy, a groundbreaking treatment that involves the meticulous mechanical stretching of your spine, is a gentle, non-surgical way to instantly relieve disc-related pressure, stimulate the flow of blood and nutrients through your spine, thereby promoting natural, long-term healing.

-## Non-surgical Spinal Decompression Non-surgical spinal decompression therapy (as opposed to surgical spinal decompression, such as laminectomy and microdiscectomy) is performed using advanced computer technology on a specialised traction table.
+## Non-surgical Spinal Decompression
+Non-surgical spinal decompression therapy (as opposed to surgical spinal decompression, such as laminectomy and microdiscectomy) is performed using advanced computer technology on a specialised traction table.
 It works on the same fundamental principles that chiropractors have used for decades to stretch the spine and provide effective pain relief.

 Spinal decompression also increases blood flow to your spinal discs, allowing nutrient-rich fluids and oxygen to flow inside and promote cell renewal, tissue repair, and long-term healing.